tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 If it is a voluntary leader transfer triggered by PD, we have the chance to transfer the pessimistic locks to the new leader to avoid unexpected transaction failures.

-In `pre_transfer_leader`, the leader serializes current pessimistic locks into bytes and modifies `valid` to `false`.
+When a peer is going to transfer its leadership, the leader serializes current pessimistic locks into bytes and modifies `valid` to `false`.
 Then, later `AcquirePessimisticLock` commands will fall back to proposing locks.
 In this way, we can guarantee the pessimistic locks either exist in the serialized bytes, or are replicated through Raft.

-The serialized pessimistic locks and the current `propose_index` are carried in the `context` of `MsgTransferLeader` sent by the leader.
-The context format should be designed to have forward compatibility.
-When the follower receives the `MsgTransferLeader`, it needs to verify the `propose_index` is smaller than the current `applied_index` before ingesting the locks into its lock table.
-Otherwise, the follower should reject the leader transfer request.
+The serialized pessimistic locks will be sent to other peers through a Raft proposal.
+After this lock migration proposal is committed, the leader will continue the logic of in the current `pre_transfer_leader` method.

 By default, a Raft message has a size limit of 1 MiB.
 We will guarantee that the total size of in-memory pessimistic locks in a single region will not exceed the limit.
 This will be discussed later.